 They attempt to demonstrate how all of their kitchen major appliances can save their owners time, either with stainless steel that reduces fingerprints, faster preheating or a dishwasher that has more water coverage.

 From a brand perspective, the question is, “Is time savings a brand or a characteristic of a brand?”
-Is it the single most emotionally intensive thing that the brand could say to get a consumer to consider the Fridgidaire/Electrolux brand?
+Is it the single most emotionally intensive thing that the brand could say to get a consumer to consider the Frigidaire/Electrolux brand?

 To answer the first question, the idea of time-savings is not really true to all of Frigidaire’s products.
 Its gas cooktops don’t boil water faster, its microwaves don’t cook faster and its refrigerators don’t cool faster.

-Secondly, do consumers who purchase Frigidaire products see themselves as someone who saves time or do they buy them because they believed they were the best value?
+Secondly, do consumers who purchase Frigidaire products see themselves as someone who saves time, or do they buy them because they believed they were the best value?
 Or do they believe that the product has the most features?

 In marketing major appliances, there are other brands – Kenmore, Hotpoint, and Amana for example (all manufactured by Whirlpool).
 Hotpoint and Amana are low-priced value brands.
-Kenmore, once highly sought after, has become an also ran in this category, partly because of Sears/Kmart’s struggles and very limited distribution.
+Kenmore, once highly sought after, has become an also-ran in this category, partly because of Sears/Kmart’s struggles and very limited distribution.

 Summary of Marketing Major Appliances

 What have we learned about marketing major appliances?
 It’s pretty easy to divide the category into two – high-end major appliances and mass market.
-Brands have a distinct fit in to each of these very broad categories.
+Brands have a distinct fit into each of these very broad categories.

 After that, things get pretty murky.

 What the premium appliance brands have in their favor is that there are fewer of them to choose from.
-So each owns a bigger piece of the market share pie than their mass market brethren.
+So each owns a bigger piece of the market share pie than their mass-market brethren.
 (However, the pie is smaller.)

-The high-end appliance brands work very closely with builders, interior designers and architects to build a relationship with the brand.
+The high-end appliance brands work very closely with builders, interior designers, and architects to build a relationship with the brand.
 Secondly, these brands either have a dedicated sales force or are sold only in stores that sell other high-end brands.
-This makes the sales force more knowledgable about each brand.
+This makes the sales force more knowledgeable about each brand.
 The caveat to both of these advantages is that the brands are giving up control to a third party to sell their major appliances.

 The mass-market segment

 In marketing major appliances in the mass market, the story is even bleaker.
-The mass market brands have done a poor job in creating differentiation.
+The mass-market brands have done a poor job in creating differentiation.
 The brands have nothing to do with the user and instead are all about the major appliances themselves.

-On the other hand, some brands attempt to own a table stake of the entire appliance category – innovation, design, style, it cools, it heats, it washes, etc. In effect, the mass market brands are trying to convince consumers to buy their brands simply because they are major appliances.
+On the other hand, some brands attempt to own a table stake of the entire appliance category – innovation, design, style, it cools, it heats, it washes, etc. In effect, the mass-market brands are trying to convince consumers to buy their brands simply because they are major appliances.

-Further, there are any number of retail outlets selling one, two or all of the mass market brands.
+Further, there are any number of retail outlets selling one, two, or all of the mass-market brands.
 The brands are mixed up on the floor with specific major appliances grouped together.
 Consumers must then make decisions on the brand of appliance based on features and price.

 Even if a consumer has a preference for a particular brand, with all of them present, that preference is easily overcome by a feature or a sale on another brand.
-That’s because in the marketing of major appliances, brands themselves have not given anyone a real reason to choose.
+That’s because, in the marketing of major appliances, brands themselves have not given anyone a real reason to choose.